-The computation of the annual estimated effective tax rate at each interim period requires certain estimates and significant judgment including, but not limited to, the expected operating income for the year, projections of the proportion of income earned and taxed in foreign jurisdictions, permanent and temporary differences as a result of differences between amounts measured and recognized in accordance with tax laws and financial accounting standards, and the likelihood of recovering deferred tax assets.
+The computation of the annual estimated effective tax rate at each interim period requires certain estimates and significant judgments including, but not limited to, the expected operating income for the year, projections of the proportion of income earned and taxed in foreign jurisdictions, permanent and temporary differences as a result of differences between amounts measured and recognized in accordance with tax laws and financial accounting standards, and the likelihood of recovering deferred tax assets.
 The accounting estimates used to compute the provision for income taxes may change as new events occur, additional information is obtained or as the tax environment changes.
 To the extent that the estimated annual effective tax rate changes during a quarter, the effect of the change on the prior quarters is included in the tax expense for the current quarter.

-For the three months ended March 31, 2022 and 2021, the Company recorded a tax provision of \$41 million and \$85 million, respectively, which represented an effective tax rate of 42.3% and 26.3%, respectively.
-The 2022 rate differs from the U.S. federal income tax rate of 21% due to state and foreign tax expenses, and permanent items.
-The effective tax rate for the three months ended March 31, 2022 has increased from the corresponding period in the prior year primarily due to state and foreign taxes, discrete items and permanent differences.
-These drivers were impacted by the relative decrease in U.S. pretax income as compared to consolidated pretax income.
+For the three months ended June 30, 2022 and 2021, the Company recorded a tax provision of \$109 million and \$96 million, respectively, which represented an effective tax rate of 27.7% and 27.2%, respectively.
+For the six months ended June 30, 2022 and 2021, the Company recorded a tax provision of \$150 million and \$181 million, respectively, which represented an effective tax rate of 30.5% and 26.8%, respectively.
+The 2022 rate differs from the U.S. federal income tax rate of 21% due primarily to state and foreign tax expenses.
+The 2022 effective tax rate has increased from the prior year for both the three months and six months ended June 30, 2022 primarily due to state taxes as result of filing in additional states, foreign taxes and discrete items.

 The Company participates in a consolidated federal return filing with Qurate Retail.
-As of March 31, 2022, the Company's tax years through 2017 are closed for federal income tax purposes, and the Internal Revenue Service ("IRS") has completed its examination of the Company's 2018 and 2019 tax years.
-The Company's 2020 and 2021 tax years are being examined currently as part of the Qurate Retail consolidated return under the IRS's Compliance Assurance Process program.
+As of June 30, 2022, the Company's tax years through 2017 are closed for federal income tax purposes, and the Internal Revenue Service ("IRS") has completed its examination of the Company's 2018, 2019, and 2020 tax years.
+The Company's 2021 and 2022 tax years are being examined currently as part of the Qurate Retail consolidated return under the IRS's Compliance Assurance Process program.
 The Company, or one of its subsidiaries, files income tax returns in various states and foreign jurisdictions.
-As of March 31, 2022, the Company was under examination in Colorado, Florida, Minnesota, Pennsylvania, New York City, and the U.K.
+As of June 30, 2022, the Company was under examination in Colorado, Florida, Minnesota, Pennsylvania, and New York City.